 11. Automatically Store the Data in Google Sheets

-Landbot allows you to integrate your conversational form with Google Sheets and full all the information through.
+Landbot allows you to integrate your conversation-based interactive form with Google Sheets and full all the information through.

 To set up Google Sheets integration, you need to create a Google Sheet with respective variables, before you try to integrate it inside the builder.